rokim/words-of-wisdom/README.md

 _Prof.
 Klaus Diepold (TU Munich) in Computer Science for Engineers_

 It's about honest, positive feedback to others around you.
 Your family, friends, colleagues or even strangers you witness doing a great job.
 Don't use it inflationary.
 Mean what you say and be grateful.

+## Principles
+### Shuhari (Kanji: 守破離)
+* shu (守) "obey" — **Follow** the instructions of one master precisely (fundamentals, techniques, heuristics, proverbs).
+Don't worry about the underlying theroy.
+* ha (破) "detach" — **Branch out**, learn the underlying principles and theory.
+Start learning from other masters and integrate that additional knowledge into your practice.
+* ri (離) "separate" — No conscious thought, everything is natural.
+You aren't learning from others, but from your own practice. **Create** your own path and approaches.

+To gain knowledge and learn something new, you have to pass these three stages.
+Don't make the common mistake to think you could jump directly into the ri-stage.
+It takes a lot of time - often years - to get there.